Trout Migration in Montana

 The Race Up Rock Creek

-Rock Creek is a world class trout fishery that has a robust native population of westslope cutthroat trout.
+Rock Creek is a world class trout fishery that has a robust native population of Westslope cutthroat trout.
 Understanding their life histories is key to proper management.
 This study involves implanting radio telemetry devices in a number of Westslope cutthroat trout, then tracking their movement over the time.
 The objectives of this study are to identify spawning areas in tributaries, and determine potential causes of mortality or migration blockage.
-Then restoration managers hope to document potential restoration projects to mitigate those impacts and determine the extent to which westslope cutthroat trout tagged in Rock Creek use the main stem Clark Fork River.
+Then restoration managers hope to document potential restoration projects to mitigate those impacts and determine the extent to which Westslope cutthroat trout tagged in Rock Creek use the main stem Clark Fork River.